Arturo Alfonso Schomburg: Marriage and family

-On June 30, 1895, Schomburg married Elizabeth Hatcher of Staunton, Virginia.
+Throughout his life, Schomburg married thrice, all to women named Elizabeth.
+On June 30, 1895, he married Elizabeth Hatcher of Staunton, Virginia.
 She had come to New York as part of a wave of migration from the South that would increase in the 20th century and be known as the Great Migration.
 They had three sons: Máximo Gómez (named after the Dominican military leader of the Cuban struggle for independence); Arthur Alfonso Jr. and Kingsley Guarionex Schomburg (named after Guarionex, a renowned cacique of the Taíno).

 After Elizabeth died in 1900, Schomburg married Elizabeth Morrow Taylor of Williamsburg, a village in Rockingham County, North Carolina.
 They were married on March 17, 1902, and had two sons: Reginald Stanton and Nathaniel José Schomburg.
-After Elizabeth Morrow Taylor's death, Schomburg married Elizabeth Green, with whom he had three more children.
+After Morrow Taylor's death, Schomburg married Elizabeth Green, with whom he had three more children.

 Identity

 Schomburg consistently identified as "Afroborinqueño" (Afro-Puerto Rican), rejecting binary racial categorizations and explicitly crediting Puerto Rican intellectuals Salvador Brau and José Julián Acosta as his primary inspirations for studying Black history.
-Rather than abandoning his Latino identity, Schomburg persevered in seeking ways of reconciling Black diasporic belonging with Latine pan-ethnic identification throughout his life.
+Rather than abandoning his Latino identity, Schomburg persevered in seeking ways of reconciling Black diasporic belonging with Latin Pan-ethnic identification throughout his life.
 His name evolution from Arturo Alfonso to Arthur and back reflects strategic cultural navigation while maintaining core Puerto Rican identity, demonstrated by giving his children Spanish/Latino names and serving as a multilingual translator.
-Schomburg belonged to what scholars call a generation of "early Afro-Latine migrants" who built political networks and articulated revolutionary nationalism centered on projects of racial and social justice.
+Schomburg belonged to what scholars call a generation of "early Afro-Latino migrants" who built political networks and articulated revolutionary nationalism centered on projects of racial and social justice.